jucr-io/.github/profile/README.md

 Our engineering culture is centered around best practices and methodologies that enhance productivity, collaboration, and code quality.

 - **Trunk-Based Development**: We adopt trunk-based development to streamline our integration process.
-This practice involves developers committing small, frequent changes and deploying those directly out of a PR into one of our three environments, minimizing merge conflicts and facilitating continuous integration and delivery.
+This practice involves developers committing small, frequent changes and deploying those directly out of a Pull Request in a GitOps way into lower environments and production, minimizing merge conflicts and facilitating continuous integration and delivery.
 It accelerates the delivery of features and fixes, allowing us to respond quickly to user needs and market changes.

 - **Functional Programming**: Particularly on the backend, we leverage functional programming paradigms to write clean, modular, and testable code.
 Functional programming promotes immutability and pure functions, reducing side effects and making our codebase more predictable and easier to maintain.
 This approach enhances the reliability and scalability of our systems.